 - Reassure them that we all make mistakes and what we learn from those mistakes is what

 - Continue your conversations about expectations.

-- Ask how they are doing (in classes, with making new friends, on their team, in a club/org,
+- Ask how they are doing in classes, making new friends, on their team, in a club or

 - Be prepared to have conversations about how your student is changing and growing in

-- If you believe your student is having challenges on campus (in or out of class), encourage
+- If you believe your student is having challenges on campus, whether in or out of class,

-them to seek assistance.
-You may need to help brainstorm ways they can get assistance
+encourage them to seek assistance.
+You may need to help brainstorm ways to get support.

 - Take a breath.